hackernauts/hackernauts.github.com/dictionary.md

 A type of malware that infects a computer to do malicious things.
 For example, deleting all your Foo Fighters albums, prompting you to install other bad software, or emailing all your friends to tell them how bad at security you really are.

 ### Vulnerability ###
 A weak spot in the armor.
-Like a bad haircut on a teenage girl, an unpatched Windows Server, or a root account without a password.
+Like a bad haircut on a teenage girl, an unpatched Windows Server, a root account without a password, or a text input field without validation.

 ### XSS ###
 Cross Site Scripting.
+One of the top vulnerabilities according to OWASP.
+The vulnerability is that the site allows user input to be executed on the page.
+The (common) attack against this is to make a link that uses the vulnerability to make your (bad) code to look like its coming from a good page.
+Depending on what the code is, you can steal someones session, 'hook' their browser so you can look at everything the browse (in addition to other things), or exploit their host with a drive-by.